neilmb/villagefire/index.md

 Base camp is fully accessible.
 We will work with you to be sure your needs are met; please help us do so by sharing your needs in advance.

-## <a name="herbal"></a>Herbal Wellness Tent

-Together we will create a peaceful, supportive and inviting space to take care of health & wellness concerns that may arise during Village Fire.
-It will include a massage table, herbal remedies such as tinctures & salves and various helpful first aid items.
-There will be "open hours" when a volunteer herbalist will staff the space if questions arise.
-People who want to use the space for healing such as massage or energy work can sign-up for private use.
-This space will not replace prompt emergency health care.

-Wish List: (Contact Jess to discuss)

-1. Herbal remedies and products.
-Tinctures, dry herbs, salves, bug spray...
-They must be labeled clearly with all ingredients.
-2. First aid supplies like gauze, tape, bandaids and washcloths.
-3. Items to make the space comfortable and pleasing like blankets & pillows.
-Sacred items like crystals, rocks and shells would be good too.

-If you are an herbalist and would like to help facilitate this endeavor or if you are a student of the plants and are looking to gain experience there may be mentorship and learning opportunities.

-Please contact Jess Krueger <a href="redcloverbirth@gmail.com">redcloverbirth@gmail.com</a>.

 ## <a name="food"></a>Food

 Friend of Village Fire Ruth Hampton will once again make us tasty whole food